-FreeSurfer Tutorial: Surface Group Analysis with Qdec
+1. FreeSurfer Tutorial: Surface Group Analysis with Qdec

 If you are taking one of the formally organized courses, the tutorial data is already installed on the computer provided to you.
 If not, then to follow this exercise exactly be sure you've downloaded the tutorial data set before you begin.
 If you choose not to download the data set you can follow these instructions on your own data, but you will have to substitute your own specific paths and subject names.
-If you are using the tutorial data please set the environmental variable TUTORIAL_DATA to the location that you have downloaded the data to:
+If you are using the tutorial data please set the environmental variable TUTORIAL\DATA to the location to which you have downloaded the data (on the course laptops, it happens to be in /media/disk).